sinnerschrader/colorful-pixels/README.md

 console.log('camera matrix:', cameraMatrix);
 console.log('view matrix:', viewMatrix);
 // the view matrix is the inverse of the camera matrix
-// you can pass these into the material.uniforms object.
+// you can pass these into the material.uniforms object, also accessible from the mesh.uniforms object.
 ```

 ### Perspective projection